What's best – pressure washing and/or soft washing?

 The test project: We chose a Cobblelock drive adjoining a concrete footpath as an example of a typlcal job that softwashing contractors will be familiar with.
 We first pressure, or power, washed it to remove the weeds and heavy soiling.
 This gave our customer an immediately clean drive.
 Then we followed up with a treatment of Benz Bio Cleanze.

 We judged the level of cleanliness by direct observation and gave it marks out of 100 to create a percentage.
-We used a neighbour's drive, which they pressure washed (aka power or jet washed) at the same time but without post-treating with Bio Cleanze, as a control.
+We used a neighbour's drive, which they pressure washed (aka power or jet washed) at the same time but without post-treating with Bio Cleanze, as a comparative example.

 The tabulated data from which the graphs are derived

 The "Typical 2-year Cleaning Cycle by Power Washing Alone" graph

 This shows how power/pressure/jet washing produces an apparently clean surface but leaves behind the spores – so can never score 100%.

 This means the surface immediately starts becoming dirty again in places.
 Nothing major, and may be weather dependent, but this explains the small dip in the graph line.

 The overall cleanliness of drive remained stable for a while.
 Then, during a change in season, the surface rapidly began looking dirty again as micro organisms re-colonised the surface.

 The graph is relatively smooth from this point as the colonisation is rapid and consistent.